-In our latest news alert, Associate Sophie Rothwell and Partner Emma Bartlett address the key employment law and GDPR considerations for employers in requiring employees to provide data about vaccination status.
+In our latest news alert, Partner Emma Bartlett addresses the key employment law and GDPR considerations for employers in requiring employees to provide data about vaccination status.

 The Coronavirus pandemic continues to have a significant impact on all aspects of life in the UK, including on businesses, employers and workers.
 Whilst the roll-out of vaccinations over the past year has provided us with a beacon of hope for a future in which the virus does not dominate, for the time being, there is no immediate fix and businesses must continue to operate within the Coronavirus landscape.
 It has been a very challenging time for employers as they have sought to keep up with the various iterations of government-issued guidance for working safely during the pandemic.
 However, it remains the case that only certain roles/industries are subject to mandatory vaccination requirements, with the majority of employers simply encouraged to make a commitment to driving vaccine uptake across the UK by supporting staff to get the vaccine.

 Several national employers, such as IKEA, Asda, Slimming World, Metro Bank, Santander, and others, have put their weight behind promoting positive vaccination messages and pledging flexibility to help staff get the vaccine during working hours, and by giving employees time off to recover if they feel unwell as a result.

 One of the reasons behind encouraging staff to get the vaccine is to ensure workplaces are safe.
 However, some employers are overlooking their data protection compliance obligations by uniformly requesting employees to confirm their vaccination status before entering the workplace.
 This article serves to remind employers of their obligations and the parameters in this regard.

 Checking employees’ vaccination status